rainsmore/raincell/CONTRIBUTING.md

 ```
 You can learn what nbdev_prepare does [here](https://nbdev.fast.ai/tutorials/tutorial.html#prepare-your-changes).

+## Do you want to contribute to the documentation?

+* Docs are automatically created from the notebooks in the nbs folder.
+* We use the **American Meteorological Society** citation [style](https://www.ametsoc.org/ams/publications/author-information/formatting-and-manuscript-components/references/) for our **references**.
+Please use this style when adding new references.

 ## Did you find a bug?

 * Ensure the bug was not already reported by searching on GitHub under Issues.